IvanSantosGonz/IvanSantosGonz/README.md

 ### Hi there 👋

 I am Iván Santos.
 I work as software developer 👨🏽‍💻 on Lean Mind from a paradise 🌴 place situated in Tenerife, Spain.
 I am interested in a lot of things in different fields of computer science but my main topis are Android development 📱, cryptography 📚, and machine learning💻.
 Currently, I am improving 💡 my skils in other areas like backend and frontend development, always with an eye on clean code and good practices.
-🎓 Moreover, I am just finishing my PhD in computer science (applied cryptography).
+Moreover, I am just finishing my PhD in computer science (applied cryptography)🎓.

 <!--
 **IvanSantosGonz/IvanSantosGonz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.